ccorrin1985/T4C_Translator/README.md

 Select your "Translated File", this is the file that the translated logs will write to as you interact with the game client.
 Default is "\TranslatedLogs.txt"

 #### Step 8
-Enter your "Google Translate API Key" or use the Translate Offline checkbox.
+Enter your "Google Translate API Key" or use the Translate Locally checkbox.
 You should have set this up in step 2, and should be a string of characters.
 Please ensure it is a valid key, the API is enabled in the google console and that you have enabled billing, as the API may not work without it enabled (I have not tested this recently so it may work without).
-Optionally, you can leave this field blank and click the "Translate Offline" checkbox to use the offline translation feature and libre translate.
-If you are using the offline translation feature, you will need to have Docker installed and running, and the docker image will automatically install and run.
+Optionally, you can leave this field blank and click the "Translate Locally" checkbox to use the local translation feature and libre translate.
+If you are using the local translation feature, you will need to have Docker installed and running, and the docker image will automatically install and run.
 Note this may take at least 10 minutes, please be patient the program status bar will update to show when installation is complete and will start translating after that is done.
 This feature is not as accurate as the google translate API, but it is free and does not require an API key."

 #### Step 9
 Press the "Save Settings" button, this will save your setting in the "config.json" file in your T4C_Translator directory.